ChillingVan/android-openGL-canvas/README-en.md

 If you use GLSurfaceTextureProducerView, then you can process the video frames and provide the texture to MediaCodec to create a new Video.
 Use this sample and the stream publisher sample of [AndroidInstantVideo](https://github.com/ChillingVan/AndroidInstantVideo).
 You can implement this.

+* AndroidCanvasHelper

+This GLCanvas cannot draw text.
+You can use AndroidCanvasHelper to draw what you want and turn it to bitmap for GLCanvas.
+It has sync and async modes.

 * See the wiki page for more use case.[here](https://github.com/ChillingVan/android-openGL-canvas/wiki)

 ## Notice